johnclos/pandas-challenge/README.md

 # Top Spenders
 # rename the original dataframe to one for age
-# group by SN
+# group by player
 # Create a summary dataframe to hold the results
 # filter for the 'count' and average purchase price
-# groupby gender and the sum pri
+# group by player and then sum by price
 # Sort in descending order based on "Total Purchase Value" column
 # rename 'count' to 'Purchase Count' and 'mean' to 'Average Purchase Price'
 # format 'Purchase Count' to integer